 This is not the same as avoiding or ignoring things that you find unpleasant.
 Ignoring or avoiding still involves thinking about them.
 Instead, you simply keep your attention focussed on those areas of your life that you would consider positive, happy, and beneficial.

 These first two principles are important to keep in mind so that you understand that your stress really does begin with your thoughts.

 If you are free to choose any thought, and you can only have one dominant thought at a time, it is you that always decides exactly which thought is on the centre stage of your mind.
-[Also read What's your spotlight one?]
+[Read What’s your spotlight on?]

 Understanding these principles also helps you realise the freedom you have to change your thoughts at any moment.

 #3 You can only directly experience this moment, right here, right now

 I will ask you some questions that will lead you to understand what it means to be mindful.

 - Where are you right now?

 This same question can be asked in a different way:

 - Where is the only place you can directly experience?